quantnetwork/overledger-sdk-javascript-v2/api_reference.md

 <a name="module_overledger-dlt-xrp-ledger.default"></a>

 ### *overledger-dlt-xrp-ledger*.default
-Development package for Substract (XRP Ledger).
+Development package for Substrate (XRP Ledger).

 <a name="module_overledger-dlt-xrp-ledger.log"></a>